27 Profoundly Unsettling Horror Books To Get You In The Mood For Spooky Season

 Join the Scary Mommy Book Club Community

 It’s like a real-life book club, except we’re all snarky and very few of us are wearing pants.
-Find out what this month’s book is, get great novel recommendations, and a lot of laughs.
+Find out what this month’s book is, get great novel recommendations, and enjoy a lot of laughs.